Your Labels Have to Be Right – The Government is Watching!

 For regulated products like alcohol, cannabis, food and nutraceuticals, following the correct regulatory guidelines is almost as important as having shelf appeal – if we want our business to be viable in the long run.

 The Tax and Trade Bureau really is out to help people follow correct regulatory guidelines.
 Earlier this year, Demaris Brown came to the Oregon Wine Symposium and offered a great technical presentation.
-Learn more about her presentation – including a link to her slides – by clicking here.
+Learn more about her presentation – by clicking here.
 Besides travelling presentations like that, the government also does random sampling to ensure that labels are compliant.
 According to a recent article on the legal blog lexology, the findings of a recent audit weren’t great: